-I am a Senior Lecturer in Ecology and Centenary Research Fellow at the University of Melbourne.
+I'm a Senior Lecturer in Ecology at the University of Melbourne.

 I work in the School of Ecosystem and Forest Sciences.